milaan9/91_Python_Mini_Projects/012_Encode_CAPTCHA/README.md

 #  Encode and Decode CAPTCHA

-In this class, you'll learn how to encode and decode CAPTCHA using python.
+In this class, you'll learn how to encode CAPTCHA using python.

 ## Prerequisites: